Dwane L. Wallace

 In 1981, he was selected to receive the Wright Brothers Memorial Trophy "for distinguished leadership, technical innovation, engineering management, and public service contributing to the development of aviation in United States."
-This citiation was inscribed on the trophy presented to Wallace, as well as on the original trophy displayed in the national Air and Space Museum of the Smithsonian Instituation.
+This citation was inscribed on the trophy presented to Wallace, as well as on the original trophy displayed in the National Air and Space Museum of the Smithsonian Institution.

-He was instrumental in forming the Wichita State University Endoment Association and served as its first chairman.
-He was recipient of the following awards: University's 1957 Alumni Achievement Award; the first 1968 Distinguished Engineering Alumnus Award; 1971 Kansan of the Year Award; in 1978 he was inducted into the OX-5 Aviation Pioneers Hall of Fame; 1990 Kansas Aviation Hall of Fame, posthumously; and in 1992 the first Wichita STate University Distinguished Engineer Service Award, posthumously.
+He was instrumental in forming the Wichita State University Endowment Association and served as its first chairman.
+He was recipient of the following awards: University's 1957 Alumni Achievement Award; the first 1968 Distinguished Engineering Alumnus Award; 1971 Kansan of the Year Award; in 1978, he was inducted into the OX-5 Aviation Pioneers Hall of Fame; 1990 Kansas Aviation Hall of Fame, posthumously; and, in 1992, the first Wichita State University Distinguished Engineer Service Award, posthumously.
 These are but a few of the distinguished awards received by Mr. Wallace.